 Germany marched, and the House of Commons debated and did nothing.
 The British were fearful of being “too bellicose,” or warlike, in their words—not deeds!

 Germany’s aggressive military move clearly pointed toward war.
 Still, the British didn’t want to contribute to “world unrest” by opposing Germany, even with their words—certainly not by military action!

 The Times newspaper, perhaps the best in the world at that time, had a headline which proclaimed, “A Chance to Rebuild.”
 The Times discussed rebuilding just before the greatest destruction this world has ever experienced!
 This world-famous newspaper helped lull people to sleep.
-They had a glorious opportunity to help Churchill watch and warn.
-Instead, they made Churchill’s job much harder!
+It had a glorious opportunity to help Churchill watch and warn.
+Instead, it made Churchill’s job much harder!

 This is a subject most people in the press don’t want to discuss today.
 That is because, generally speaking, they were so wrong about Germany and Churchill before World War ii.

 The press failed to learn a crucial lesson.
 So don’t expect them to be receptive toward a strong warning today about a dangerous and militant Germany rising once again in Europe, which is about to shatter the peace of this world!

 Only two years after World War ii, Germany was left to denazify itself.
 Still our peoples vainly hope that a militant Germany won’t resurface in this dangerous nuclear age.
 Like little children, we act as if the problem will go away if we ignore it.

 Have we really learned any lessons from that recent and most destructive war ever in history?
 If we haven’t learned some lessons from World War ii, then our future is very bleak.